hsdhatt/AM335X_StarterWare_bbblack/README.md

 Booting
 =======

-Copy to the primary partition of your MMCSD card the files
+Copy to the primary partition of your MMCSD card the files:

 1. ../../../../../..//binary/armv7a/gcc/am335x/beaglebone/bootloader/Release_MMCSD/boot_ti.bin
    and rename it to MLO.
 This renaming is crucial because the Public ROM Code on the AM335X SoC looks for a bootloader named MLO.
 The exact meaning of the word "MLO" remains unknown.
 2. Likewise, the application must be renamed as app, as the MLO looks for file named "app" to load into DDR.

 In order to boot using MMCSD card, hold down the S2 and then plug in power(either DC or USB).